 Special charging equipment and lubricant is required when servicing your NISSAN air conditioner.
-Using improper refrigerants or lubricants causes severe damage to your air conditioner system.
+Using improper refrigerants or lubricants will cause severe damage to your air conditioner system.
 See "Air conditioner system refrigerant and lubricant recommendations" in the "Technical and consumer information" section of this manual.

-An authorized NISSAN dealer will be able to service your environmentally "friendly" air conditioner system.
+A NISSAN dealer is able to service your "environmentally friendly" air conditioning system.